omdv/homelab-server/readme.md

 ## Manual Steps
 1. Configure backup from laptop to homeserver
-2. Update No-IP to include sub hosts
+2. Update No-IP to include sub hosts, done on a local router
+3. Prepare environment variables